-The Company has a certificate of deposit with a bank expires on May 20, 2023 with interest of 3.575% per annum.
-The Company will be subject to an early withdrawal penalty if redeemed before maturity.
-Interest income amounted to approximately \$58,000 for the year ended December 31, 2021.
+The Company has a certificate of deposit with a bank which expires on May 20, 2023 with interest of 3.575%.
+The Company is subject to an early withdrawal penalty if redeemed before maturity.
+Interest income was approximately \$106,302, \$58,000 and nil for the year ended December 31, 2022, 2021 and 2020.
+As of December 31, 2022, the deposit is less than one year and is reclassified to restricted investment on the Company's consolidated balance sheet as it was also restricted per the investigation related to the Company's related party.